-Tardiness and Impact on Participation in After-school Activities: A student who is not in school by 11:00 AM is may not participate in or attend any after-school activity (i.e. athletic contests, practice, awards ceremony, etc.).
+Tardy to School and Participation in After-school Activities: A student who is not in school by 11:00 AM is unable to participate in or attend any after-school activity (i.e. athletic contests, practice, play, awards ceremony, etc.).
 The Dean of Student Services and the Principal are the only administrators with the authority to grant exceptions.